cdapio/cdap/docs/developer-guide/source/programming.rst

    .. image:: /doc-assets/_images/Eclipse_2.png

 #.
-Start the flow in the Dashboard.
+Start the Flow in the Dashboard.
 #.
 Send an event to the Stream.
 #.
 The control stops at the breakpoint and you can proceed with debugging.